offbyone/ideas/content/old/events/oh-puck.md

 Mere seconds (about two) after the seat reservation system came online, I clicked through and got\... denied.

-I\'d use a hockey metaphor, here, but none seem to be coming to mind.
-And they\'re all goofy anyway.
+I'd use a hockey metaphor, here, but none seem to be coming to mind.
+And they're all goofy anyway.

-So, I\'ll have to wait to see another playoff game, I guess.
+So, I'll have to wait to see another playoff game, I guess.
 Bummer.